Radiator-Labs/coop-share/README-00-overview.md

 - 1 Box builds
 - Approval of Box Build
-- 9 more idential box builds post approval
+- 9 more identical box builds post approval
 - bill of materials
 - video demonstration of all functionality (fan on/low/high, water sensor detecting, etc.)
 - video demonstration of all tests (detailed below in 'scope of work' section)